-The TEAMx working group on orographic convection, led by Daniel Kirshbaum (McGill University, Canada) and M. Marcello Miglietta (ISAC-CNR, Italy), consists of about 20 scientists from 8 countries and has recently started its activity.
+The TEAMx working group on orographic convection, led by Daniel Kirshbaum (McGill University) and M. Marcello Miglietta (ISAC-CNR), consists of about 20 scientists from 8 countries and has recently started its activity.
 Three main research topics have been identified:

 - A pan-Alpine convection initiation climatology, aimed at identifying mechanisms relevant for convective triggering.
 A good starting point for this activity is to identify the Alpine climatologies already available, determine what methodologies were used, and understand if and how these methods could be extended over a pan-Alpine scale.
 The expertise in developing algorithms for cell tracking will be combined with radar/satellite/lightning data analysis and with model climatologies based on high-resolution reforecasts over several decades;

 - A convection permitting model inter-comparison, where different models with grid spacing of about 1 km will verified to get further insight into their ability of simulating diurnally-forced and orographic convection.
 Deterministic model runs (AROME, COSMO, ICON, MOLOCH, WRF, …) will be analyzed together with ensemble forecasting systems on prototypical locally forced Alpine deep-convection events.
 These are more relevant to TEAMx than synoptically forced events, because they depend more on local PBL exchange processes.
 A list of relevant meteorological events and/or problematic forecast cases over different regions is being defined (mainly focusing on primary convection triggering);